ThilinaRajapakse/simpletransformers/README.md

 #### *cache_dir: str*
 The directory where cached files will be saved.

+#### *best_model_dir: str*
+The directory where the best model (model checkpoints) will be saved if evaluate_during_training is enabled and the training loop achieves a lowest evaluation loss calculated after every evaluate_during_training_steps, or an epoch.

 #### *fp16: bool*
 Whether or not fp16 mode should be used.
 Requires NVidia Apex library.